mmax-code/researcher_dof/README.md

  [6] reshape2_1.4.4    dplyr_1.0.10      broom_1.0.3       fastDummies_1.7.3 mvtnorm_1.1-3
 [11] ggplot2_3.4.1     rlist_0.4.6.2

-The repository contains of four R-scripts and one results folder: functions.R, analysis_minP.R, analysis_fwer.R.
+The repository contains of three R-scripts and one results folder: functions.R, analysis_minP.R, analysis_fwer.R.
 To reproduce the results, please set the working directory to the repository and the number of cores to use in both files. analysis_fwer.R produces Figure 2 and analysis_nimP.R Figure 3 of the manuscript.